 - In a bowl, combine the scallions, garlic, cilantro, bell peppers, jalapeno, salt, ginger, lime juice, and oil.

-Add the scallops to the bowl and toss gently, coating with the marinade.
+- Add the scallops to the bowl and toss gently, coating with the marinade.

-Cover with plastic wrap and refrigerate, stirring occasionally, for 30 minutes (for a “rarer” cevichto 3 hours (for one that is “fully cooked”), keeping the ceviche in the refrigerator until ready to serve.
+- Cover with plastic wrap and refrigerate, stirring occasionally, for 30 minutes (for a “rarer” cevichto 3 hours (for one that is “fully cooked”), keeping the ceviche in the refrigerator until ready to serve.

-Sprinkle with salt and pepper to taste and serve.
+- Sprinkle with salt and pepper to taste and serve.